 Later seasons, especially season nine, seemed to have more outrageous storylines that are not as likely to happen in real life.

 The Serenity Now – Episode Summary

 While George is driving his parents (Frank and Estelle) back to their house, Frank gets annoyed with the lack of leg room he has in the back seat of the car.

 “Serenity now!
 Serenity now!” – Frank Costanza

-Frank learned this phrase from a relaxation cassette given to him by his doctor to help lower his blood pressure, however the man on the tape wasn’t specific as to whether the phrase, “serenity now”, should be yelled or spoken.
+Frank learned this phrase from a relaxation cassette given to him by his doctor to help lower his blood pressure, however, the man on the tape wasn’t specific as to whether the phrase, “serenity now” should be spoken or yelled.

-When George learns that Frank has hired Lloyd Braun, his long time rival, he decides to join the Costanza & Son sales team.
-Frank decides that the person who sells the most computers will get their waterpik.
+When George learns that Frank has hired Lloyd Braun, his longtime rival, he decides to join the Costanza & Son sales team.

 When Frank declares George the winner of the sales contest, Lloyd mentions that the ‘serenity now’ thing doesn’t work.
 It just bottles up the anger, and then eventually, you blow.

 Kramer agrees to go with George to his parent’s house in Queens to help fix their screen door.